 - (1) Credit losses based on net charge-offs (charge-offs less recoveries), plus foreclosed property expense.
 Charge-offs taken in relation to credit-impaired loans of Fannie Mae have been reversed, and replaced with ultimately realized - (2) Provisions shown include stated provisions, plus foreclosed property expense for Fannie Mae, and REO expense and Transfers for Freddie Mac.
-Note, stated provisions based on provisions only and excludes impact of provision reversals - 67.
+Note, stated provisions based on provisions only and excludes impact of provision reversals - 68.
 Despite the fact that the Companies' mortgage portfolios were safer than the similar portfolios held by banks involved in the mortgage business, banks were much more accurate-and, with the consent of their regulators, far less aggressive-in reducing their net worth to reflect expected future loan losses.
 The following chart illustrates this fact:

-68. Ultimately, the Companies drew a total of \$187 billion from Treasury, in large part to fill the holes in the Companies' balance sheets created by these artificial non-cash losses.
+- 69. The accounting decisions that were primarily responsible for the Companies' reported losses during the early years of conservatorship were never justified, and over time this fact became increasingly obvious.
+In June 2011, FHFA officials observed in an email exchange that Freddie was taking loan loss reserves in excess of what its own financial models supported but that Freddie would "face some hard questioning from FHFA" if it sought "to take down the reserves in the current clime."
+In November 2011, a Treasury consultant that had reviewed Fannie financial projections previously used to justify loan loss reserve and deferred tax asset decisions observed that "actual net losses were typically lower than predicted in the optimistic and base cases . . . and far lower than forecasted in the stress cases." - 70.
+Ultimately, the Companies drew a total of \$187 billion from Treasury, in large part to fill the holes in the Companies' balance sheets created by these artificial non-cash losses.
 Including Treasury's initial \$1 billion liquidation preference in each Company, Treasury's liquidation preference for its Government Stock amounts to approximately \$117 billion for Fannie and approximately \$72 billion for Freddie.
 Approximately \$26 billion of these combined amounts were drawn simply to pay the 10% dividend payments owed to Treasury.
 (In other words, FHFA requested draws to pay Treasury this \$26 billion in cash that was not otherwise available rather than electing to pay the dividends in kind.
 Had the dividends been paid in kind, FHFA would not have had to draw from-and, consequently, reduce the remaining size of-Treasury's commitment to pay them.)
 Thus, Treasury actually disbursed approximately \$161 billion to the Companies, primarily reflecting the results of the questionable accounting decisions discussed above.